RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

 has demonstrated that it has produced no more than a handful of truly capable

 the norm.
-Of course, none of the forty-two men (remember, Grover Cleveland had
+Of course, none of the forty-three men (Grover Cleveland having two

-two non-consecutive terms) who have held the office were truly evil nor did
+non-consecutive terms) who have held the office were truly evil nor did any

-any of them set out to be bad leaders; it's just that the job turns out to be
+of them set out to be bad leaders; it's just that the job turns out to be more

-more than they-or most men or women for that matter-can handle.
+than theyor most men or women for that mattercan handle.

-And why is this?
-It's because we rarely elect the most qualified or capable
+But why is this?
+Why do we so rarely elect the most qualified or capable people,

-people, but instead are forced to choose among the most charismatic, the best
+but instead are forced to choose among the most charismatic, the best organized,

-organized, or in many cases simply the most determined, ambitious, and wealthy;
+or in many cases simply the most determined, ambitious, and wealthy?
+Frequently

-frequently we cast our ballots based on nothing more than the fact that our
+we cast our ballots based on nothing more than the fact that our candidate is

-candidate is less objectionable than their opponent and then wonder why we aren't
+less objectionable than their opponent and then wonder why we aren't satisfied

 But it doesn't have to be that way.
 Consider for a moment that in this country

-of over three hundred million men and woman, there must be thousands of people
+of over three hundred million men and woman, there must be literally thousands

 to make, if not a great president, at least a competent one.
 They might be business